deepaksood619/deepaksood619.github.io/docs/frontend/others/nodejs/readme.md

 | It records important metadata about the project. | It allows future devs to install the same dependencies in the project. |
 | It contains information such as name, description, author, script, and dependencies. | It contains the name, dependencies, and locked version of the project. |

+## Internals

+How NodeJS keep I/O non-blocking

+#### Socket I/O

+These are your sockets listeners, readers or writes, your fetch, your axis, HTTP, TCP or UDP server.
+Any socket I/O is done on the main thread but only when socket is ready.
+Main thread is never block waiting.

+#### File I/O

+Read and writes to files on disk are blocking in most os, so node can't perform those on the main thread.
+So it spins up a worker thread to do the file read or write.
+Main thread remains unblocked while the thread is blocked.

+#### DNS

+Subtle dns queries are done all the time to resolve domains through the blocking lookup function, same as file io, Node spins up a thread and let it be block, keeping the main thread unblocked.

 ## References

 <https://en.wikipedia.org/wiki/Node.js>